How do you know if a suburb is booming? It comes down to these 5 indicators

 Where can I access property data?

-There are a number of sources for property related data, ranging from subscription-based services to state real estate bodies, real estate listing websites and even local real estate agent sites.
+So, where can you access all this data?
+There are a number of sources for property-related data, ranging from subscription-based services to state real estate bodies, real estate listing websites and even local real estate agent sites.
 Some of the high profile and widely used sources include:

 RP Data/CoreLogic which is the largest provider of property information, analytics and property-related risk management services in Australia.

 - Residex is another credible source of property market data, with suburb reports that detail median value of properties, demographic data, number of properties and the property types in the suburb, estimated days on the market (DOM) and the number of property sales in the past three months.

 - Realestate.com.au and Domain list properties for sale but also have a wealth of other data including property value, suburb data, a market snapshot for the suburb and surrounding area, and price estimates for properties right across the country.

 - State-based associations like The Real Estate Institute of Victoria (REIV) and Real Estate Institute of Tasmania (REIT) provide market insights and data such as suburb reports and auction results.

 - Government agencies like the Australian Bureau of Statistics (ABS) have baseline financial, demographic and economic data that can also inform your decision making.

 - Most local estate agents have properties listed for sale on their site, so are a good source of listing data.